-We make every effort to accommodate your room set up requests (theater, classroom, chairs around perimeter, or banquet style.)
+We make every effort to accommodate your room setup requests (theater, classroom, chairs around perimeter, or banquet style).
 If you get to your room and it is not as you requested in your RFP, please contact the On-Site Operations Coordinator.
-If the room is set up as requested and you would like a new set-up, you will be responsible for paying an on-site setup fee of $200 to change the room arrangement.
+If the room is set up as requested and you would like a new set-up, you will be responsible for paying an on-site setup fee of $300 to change the room arrangement.

 Q: Will there be an evaluation of my workshop and will I receive feedback?

-Yes, all workshop participants are encouraged to fill out an evaluation by the Room Host.
+Yes, all workshop attendees are encouraged to fill out an evaluation handed out by the Room Host.
 Evaluations will be collected by Room Hosts and returned to the Room Host Coordinator.
 Presenters will receive feedback post-conference.
-If a presenter has not submitted workshop materials (see above response under “Prior to Conference”), BOOST Collaborative reserves the right to withhold evaluation summaries and will affect presenter’s standing at future BOOST Conferences.
+If a presenter has not submitted workshop materials (see above response under “Prior to Conference”), BOOST Collaborative reserves the right to withhold evaluation summaries and will affect the presenter’s standing at future BOOST Conferences.

 Q: Will attendees be able to access the workshop evaluation scores?

-Presenters agree when electronically signing and submitting an RFP that their BOOST Conference workshop evaluation results can be posted on the BOOST Conference website.
-Attendees will be able to view all presenters’ scores on the website.
+Presenters agree when electronically signing and submitting an RFP that their BOOST Conference workshop evaluation results will be publically posted on the BOOST Cafe website.
+Attendees will be able to view all presenters’ scores on the website post-conference.